louis-pvs/plaincraft/templates/script/USAGE.md

 Create automation scripts that comply with all repository guardrails.

+> Always finish development with `pnpm guardrails`.
+Treat any failures as blockers until they are resolved.

 ## When to Use

 - Building new automation for the repository